“He's right — and that's what the law is now,” said George Freeman, executive director of the Media Law Resource Center.

-Rolling Stone, which already has settled one libel suit resulting from a retracted report about sexual assault at the University of Virginia, put its majority ownership stake on the block last month, two days before a federal appeals court said a second lawsuit could move forward.
+Rolling Stone, which already has settled one libel suit resulting from a retracted report about sexual assault at the University of Virginia, put its majority ownership stake on the block in September, two days before a federal appeals court said a second lawsuit could move forward.

-Trump's position on the freedom that the press does enjoy is that there is too much of it.
-His assertion that “people should look into it” echoed a tweet posted earlier in the day, in which he mused about challenging NBC's broadcast license, and one posted last week, in which he raised the specter of a congressional investigation of “the Fake News Networks in OUR country.”
+Trump's position on the freedom that the press does enjoy is there is too much of it.
+He tweeted in October about challenging NBC's broadcast license and raised the specter of a congressional investigation of “the Fake News Networks in OUR country.”

-Just to give you a sense of how extreme Trump's view really is: His own spokeswoman, Sarah Huckabee Sanders — who can rip the media with the best of them — declined in a briefing last Thursday to reinforce the idea that a congressional probe could be warranted.
+Just to give you a sense of how extreme Trump's view really is: His own spokeswoman, Sarah Huckabee Sanders — who can rip the media with the best of them — declined in an Oct.
+5 briefing to reinforce the idea that a congressional probe could be warranted.
 Instead, she focused on Trump's frustration with news outlets' coverage priorities and, when pressed about whether the president really wants an investigation, suggested he might not have been serious.

 “I don't know that that's the case,” Sanders said, “but I do think that we should call on all media to a higher standard.”

-I don't know, either.
+I do not know, either.
 As I have written before, if Trump were serious about, say, weakening libel protections for journalists — something he talked about as a candidate — the best way to follow through would be to nominate federal judges willing to reverse decades of legal precedent.
-His pick for the Supreme Court, Neil M. Gorsuch, didn't fit the bill.
+His pick for the Supreme Court, Neil M. Gorsuch, did not fit the bill.